Any research on human participants needs a favourable ethics committee opinion

 Some helpful guides are available from the following websites:

 Booking an NHS REC

-Once SU Sponsorship in principle is authorised the next stage is to contact the Central Booking Service (CBS) to book your study into an NHS REC Ethics meeting.
+Once SU Sponsorship in principle is authorised the next stage is to contact the Central Booking Service (CBS) to book your study into an NHS REC meeting.
 If you change anything after sponsorship authorisation, this will invalidate the application and you will need to re-apply for sponsorship again.
 Therefore, it is best to ask for authorisation once you have all the correct document version controlled and ready to book the ethics committee.
 Collaborators signatures will not invalidate the application.